BEST STARTS FOR KIDS

 Young children generally reduce tantrums as their language levels improve.
 For ideas to help improve your young child's language go to:

 If your child is four, or older, and they're still having tantrums, the boxes below identify different tips to help.
 Begin with 'Why spend positive time together.'
-Or you could work through the topics.
-They all have something different to offer.
+All the topics have something different to offer.

 Or check out Tool Kit: Managing Difficult Behaviour 1

-For more Best Parenting Advice linked to behavioural strategies go to the following links or check out Behaviour Strategies That Work:
+For more best parenting advice on behavioural strategies go to the following links or check out Behaviour Strategies That Work:

 4 Ways to Develop Cooperative Kids4 ways to develop cooperative kids.
 Child helping her mother do the shopping.